tonyngmk/msba_bot/README.md

 Thereafter, just edit along **bot.py** file and execute it.
 The python script must continually run for the bot to work.
 To do so, one can run it perpetually using a cloud virtual machine, e.g. AWS EC2, Google Compute Engine, etc.

-I've tried running on free tier t2 micro and the CPU Credit Usage for 2 bots is negligible, so it should be essentially free.
+I've tried running on free tier t2 micro and the CPU Credit Usage for 3 bots and is near negligible, so it should be essentially free as well.

 <p align="center">
   <img src="https://raw.githubusercontent.com/tonyngmk/my-stoic-telebot/master/cpu_cred_usage.png" />